22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Why spend money on things you’re not really using?
 In this case, take the money you saved on resort fees and spend it having fun on all the cool activities and shows instead.

-Also, be sure to see our article about where to find free parking on The Strip here.
+You’ll also want to see our article about where to find free parking on The Strip here.

-Download a free .pdf of our Las Vegas Strip map here.
+Download our free Strip map here.

 How much is the resort fee tax in Las Vegas?

-In Las Vegas, resort fees are taxed using the hotel occupancy tax rate (currently 13.35%), as the resort fee is considered to be a secondary room rate.
+In Las Vegas, resort fees are taxed using the hotel occupancy tax rate (currently 13.35%), as the resort fee is considered a secondary room rate.
 So you’ll need to expect that not only will you have to pay the daily resort fee, you can expect to pay taxes on that fee as well.

 Is the resort fee optional in Las Vegas?